Grandparents Rights To See Grandchildren

 Step 4 – Court Hearing

-Understandably, people are often very worried about attending a court hearing.
+Understandably, people are often very worried about attending a court hearing but it is important you know the legal rights of grandparents before entering court.
 Everyone who works in the court, whether they are a District Judge, a family magistrate or a legal advisor to the court, do the work because they wish to help families.
 It is not like a criminal court, where someone is going to be found guilty or not guilty.
 The environment is more supportive, as everyone recognises that there is a child at the centre of the proceedings.
 In recent years, the family court is making a conscious effort to create a less formal environment in family cases.
 For example, lawyers very rarely wear full court dress in the family court – it most certainly is not like the criminal court that you see on the TV!

 If it is in the child’s best interest, an order will be made by the court, which will outline how contact will be going forward.
-Always remember that legal proceedings involving children will always focus on their best interests.
+Always remember that legal proceedings involving children will always focus on their best interests and not only on your granparents rights.

 What happens if the parents ignore the court order?